vizdata-f21/project-2-tidy_team/README.md

 The data can be found in our [data dictionary](data/data_dictionary.md).
 We first created a data cleaning script to separate all the data cleaning from the app.
-We compressed the .csv files into rds files and combined and separated components of the data sets to create our visualizations.
+We compressed the .csv files into .rds files and combined and separated components of the data sets to create our visualizations.